Azraq

 Beyond the camp, in Azraq town, a brand-new KLABU gym is boosting physical and mental well-being for both the host and refugee communities.

 Just a short drive from the camp, Azraq town is a place where Syrians and Jordanians live, study, and now, train together.
 This gym provides a safe and welcoming space where everyone can move, grow, and connect.
-Two local coaches—one Jordanian, one Syrian—guide the sessions, proving that strength and unity go hand in hand.
+Two local coaches, Sulaiman and Salam, one Jordanian, one Syrian, guide the sessions, proving that strength and unity go hand in hand.

 We aim to reach over 2,000 people through culturally appropriate fitness programmes and the inclusion of female coaches as positive role models.